chanonly123/AutoKeyboard/README.md

 - Just `registerAutoKeyboard ` and `unRegisterAutoKeyboard `.
 - Callback support on keyboard willShow, didShow, willHide, didHide, willChangeFrame, didChangeFrame.
 - Example for keeping scroll position of scrollView
+- Ability to Register or Disable other constraints

 ## Runtime Requirements